vekatze/neut/book/src/exponentials-in-action.md

 }
 ```

 It might be worth noting that, since these fake exponentials are inlined at compile time, there's no runtime cost.
-For explanation purpose, inlining is omitted here.
+Inlining is omitted here for explanatory purposes.

 ## Exponential for Types